chris-french/next_website_v2/public/data/resume.md

 # Summary:

-Full-stack developer with an emphasis on automation, and data engineering, and analytics using Python and Node.
+Full-stack developer with an emphasis on automation, data engineering, and analytics using Python and Node.
 Worked in several industries -- GIS, logistics, medical insurance -- at companies like Microsoft, Esri, and C.H.
 Robinson.
-Experience with building back-end systems in the cloud (AWS, Spark, Glue) and front-end design (React/Gatsby/Next.js).
-Has created microservices from scratch and maintained existing systems, including Restful APIs, SQL databases, ETL jobs and tasks.
+Experience with building back-end systems in the cloud (Azure, AWS, Spark, Glue) and front-end design (React/Gatsby/Next.js).
+Created and maintained microservices and pipelines.

-Loves to program and build systems, is understanding, always willing to listen to ideas, and enjoys working with a team of likewise individuals.
+Enjoys to program and build systems, is understanding, always willing to listen to ideas, and enjoys working with a team of likewise individuals.

 # Expertise: